apache/fury/docs/protocols/xlang_object_graph_spec.md

     - Type id:
         - For registered type-consistent classes, it will be the registered type id.
         - Otherwise it will be encoded as `OBJECT_ID` if it isn't `final` and `FINAL_OBJECT_ID` if it's `final`.
-The meta for such types is written separately instead of inlining here is to reduce meta space cost if object of this type is serialized in current object graph multiple times, and the field value may be null too.
+The meta for such types is written separately instead of inlining here is to reduce meta space cost if object of this type is serialized in the current object graph multiple times, and the field value may be null too.
     - List Type Info: this type will have an extra byte for elements info.
-      Users can use annotation to provide those info.
+      Users can use annotation to provide that info.
         - elements type same
         - elements tracking ref
         - elements nullability
         - elements declared type
     - Map Type Info: this type will have an extra byte for kv items info.
-      Users can use annotation to provide those info.
+      Users can use annotation to provide that info.
         - keys type same
         - keys tracking ref
         - keys nullability